 The display doesn’t use PWM (Pulse Width Modulation) to regulate brightness, so there’s no screen flickering.

-Lastly, the ASUS XG35VQ input lag performance is outstanding at just below 7ms.
+Lastly, the ASUS XG35VQ input lag performance is outstanding at just below 6ms.

 The ASUS ROG Strix XG35VQ also offers a backlight strobing technology dubbed as Extreme Low Motion Blur.

-While the Extreme Low Motion Blur does eliminate ghosting to some extent, it is still somewhat noticeable, especially if you’re playing fast-paced games with darker scenes.
+While the Extreme Low Motion Blur does eliminate trailing to some extent, it is still somewhat noticeable, especially if you’re playing fast-paced games with darker scenes.

-Therefore, if you mainly intend on playing competitive and FPS games, we recommend you get a gaming monitor with a faster response time speed.
+Therefore, if you mainly intend to play competitive and FPS games, we recommend getting a gaming monitor with a faster response time speed.

-If you have an AMD’s FreeSync-compatible graphics card, you can also make use of the monitor’s FreeSync technology which synchronizes the monitor’s refresh rate to the GPU’s frame rate.
+If you have a FreeSync-compatible graphics card, you can also make use of the monitor’s variable refresh rate, which synchronizes the refresh rate to your GPU’s frame rate.

 By doing so, all screen stuttering and tearing will be eliminated within the dynamic range, which on the ASUS XG35VQ amounts to 48-100Hz over both DisplayPort and HDMI 2.0, including LFC support.

-The OSD consists of numerous exclusive game-enhancing features such as the pre-calibrated picture presets (FPS, RTS/RPG, MOBA, Racing, sRGB, User, Scenery, Cinema) as well as the Picture In Picture and Picture By Picture modes, and the ASUS GamePlus features (crosshair overlays, an on-screen timer, and an FPS counter).
+The OSD consists of numerous exclusive game-enhancing features such as pre-calibrated picture presets (FPS, RTS/RPG, MOBA, Racing, sRGB, User, Scenery, Cinema), as well as Picture In Picture and Picture By Picture, and the ASUS GamePlus features (crosshair overlays, an on-screen timer, and an FPS counter).

-The ASUS XG35VQ monitor also offers the exclusive AuraSync Lighting technology which allows you to synchronize the glowing RGB LEDs at the back with the rest of your AuraSync-compatible gear.
+The ASUS XG35VQ monitor also offers the exclusive AuraSync RGB Lighting technology, which allows you to synchronize the LEDs at the back of the monitor with the rest of your AuraSync-compatible gear.
 It can also project the ROG logo onto the desk, below the monitor’s base.

-Connector ports include an HDMI 2.0, an HDMI 1.4, a DisplayPort 1.2, a headphones jack, and two USB 3.0 ports while ergonomics offer tilt, swivel, and height adjustments as well as VESA mount compatibility.
+Connector ports include HDMI 2.0, HDMI 1.4, DisplayPort 1.2, a headphones jack, and two USB 3.0 ports, while ergonomics offer tilt, swivel, and height adjustments as well as VESA mount compatibility.